julianjohannesen/creepin-on-colleagues/research/what-i-need.md

 ## How do you do this?

-1. Request the page
+1. Manually copy page html for the 4 pages
-2. Once you have the html, turn it into an object
+2. Manually turn that html into a js object.
+(The first time I did this by copying the text of the displayed html page from my browser.
+I then pasted it into a .md doc and did a bunch of regex stuff.
+It took a long time.
+And I didn't record all of the steps and regex I used.
+Bummer.)
-3. Grab all the stuff I want
+3. Grab all the stuff I want and add it where?